-You’ll hear the word copywriter fairly often in terms of the sales and marketing world.
-If you look at Google, the meaning of the word is pretty varied.
-There seems to be another person or position, a content writer, lurking in the shadows.
+You’ll often hear the word copywriter in the sales and marketing world.
+If you look at Google, the word's meaning is pretty varied.
+There seems to be another person or position, a content writer lurking in the shadows.

-Even in blogs and articles that I have written, the name ‘copywriter’ takes up a bit of space.
+Even in blogs and articles that I have written, the name ‘copywriter’ takes up space.
 But you’ll notice that ‘content writer’ takes up a lot more.
 So why is this?
 And is there any difference?